vipoo/mfnet/mflib/docs/readme.txt

 - The list of interfaces indicating which are tested or untested can be found in docs\interfaces.txt
 - The complete source code with definitions for all interfaces (tested and untested) can be found in src\*.*

-Licensed under Lesser General Public License.
-See license.txt for details. http://mfnet.sourceforge.net
+Licensed under either Lesser General Public License v2.1 or BSD.
+See license.txt or BSDL.txt for details. http://mfnet.sourceforge.net